BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==
+= 2.2.7 – 1 October 2018
+* Added missing translations
+* Fixed some admin css issues and make sure its also working for WordPress.com
+* Removed the readme from the zip process.
+* Added a functionality to add a random string as the form name in case the form is created and not provide a title.
+* Fixed the notices and warnings related to the create form process
+* Added the BuddyForms version to the file enqueue
+* Fixed the shortcode to show all users entries work.
+* Fixed the permission tab to avoid override saved values with default values.
+* Disabled the ACF js navigate away pop up
+* Updated the cache group.
+* Added a helper function to get the form by slug and include a cache inside
+* Improving function documentation

 = 2.2.6 – 1 October 2018
 * Fixed the option to delete an image when post is deleted inside the upload field.
 * Added new option to upload field to define how many file will be uploaded.